icolomina/ballot-with-token/README.md

 ```

 ## Testing the Ballot contract
 The Ballot contract needs the token wasm file to run so, as we have generated it, we can now test the ballot contract.
-Go to the Ballot folder and execute the tests and we did before:
+Go to the Ballot folder and execute the tests as we did before:

 ```shell
 cargo test